adityaaryanm4/ecommerce/README.md

 * Styled components

 ### Front-End [ admin ]
-* Homepage which displays the stats related to users, revenue and orders.
+* Has a homepage which displays the stats related to users, revenue and orders.

-* Has a profile page, which will display all information about the signed in user.
+* Has a profile page, which displays all information about the user/product.

 * Has protected Routes.

-* Has product page where we can do all sorts of CRUD operations.
+* Has products page where we can do all sorts of CRUD operations on the products.

+* Has users page which lists all the users and allows CRUD operations on them.

 #### Developed with